 # 3 Those Who Have Bought Wealth Products From OCBC

-If you have bought an investment or insurance product from OCBC, there will be a natural advantage to use the OCBC 360 Account, since you will automatically earn bonus interest from Wealth.
+If you have bought an investment or insurance product from OCBC, there will be a natural advantage to use the OCBC 360 Account, since you will automatically earn bonus interest from Invest and Insure.

 The OCBC 360 Account: A Useful Tool For Young Working Adults